Shareprice

 Head and neck cancer

 The third indication for FG001 is head and neck cancer.
 FluoGuide has selected head and neck cancer due to a high unmet need, and evidence of uPAR being overexpressed in these cancers.
 Head and neck cancer includes cancers in the lining of the lips, tung, mouth, or upper throat.
 Head and neck cancers is often occurring in close anatomical proximity to small vital structures such as blood vessels supplying the brain and many important nerves.
 Further, cosmetic considerations are important for most locations of head and neck cancers.
 Surgical precision is therefore essential for surgical removal of head and neck cancers.
 Most head and neck cancers arise from squamous cells and are called squamous cell carcinomas.
-Worldwide, head and neck cancer accounts for approximately 900,000 cases and over 400,000 deaths annually.
-In USA and EU head and neck cancer accounts for approximately 66,000 cases annually and 15,000 deaths, and 250,000 cases and 63,500 deaths, respectively.

 Market potential